kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 [testing-guidelines]: https://git.k8s.io/community/contributors/devel/sig-testing/testing.md
 -->

-[ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.
+[X] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

+Current E2E tests should continue to pass.

+Equivalent tests should be formulated and run for the default plugin, E2E, for all policies, such as Topology, CPU management, and memory

 ##### Prerequisite testing updates